-Step 1: Determine Type of Ski Bindings
+Step 1: Choose the Right Type of Ski Binding

 There are different types of ski bindings depending on your use case.
 For example, many ski bindings are "systems" that are sold and only compatible with a certain ski.
 If you bought a system ski, great!
 You can stop reading here.
 If your ski was sold flat or you are looking to replace bindings on your flat ski, keep reading.